 Reliability for Drying and Drainage

-We found all racks were able to achieve dry dishes at the two-hour mark, aside from a few drops here and there.
-When looking at drainage, we analyzed whether the rack had direct drainage to the sink and the type of spout.
-We took scrupulous notes of whether any drainboard had the capacity for pooling and if this impacted air circulation that could potentially leave moisture on any of the dishes, glasses, or silverware.
+We found all racks could achieve dry dishes at the two-hour mark, aside from a few drops here and there.
+We analyzed whether the rack had direct drainage to the sink and the type of spout when looking at drainage.
+We took scrupulous notes of whether any drainboard had the capacity for pooling and if this impacted air circulation that could potentially leave moisture on any dishes, glasses, or silverware.

 The iSpecle 201 does a great job of drying the dishes due to its stainless steel build and plentiful air circulation.
 Its build is a top performer with a removable drainage pan that can easily pour out and dry after each use.

-To test durability, we looked at any evidence of rust, corrosion, or other rack malfunctions that came up during our hands-on testing.
-We also tested by pouring cups of water through the rack to watch for pooling during its drainage process, how the materials handle water immersion, and a vigorous clean per the manufacturer's recommendations.
+We looked at any evidence of rust, corrosion, or other rack malfunctions that came up during our hands-on testing to test durability.
+We also tested by pouring cups of water through the rack to watch for pooling during its drainage process, how the materials handle water immersion and a vigorous clean per the manufacturer's recommendations.

 When rating the design/aesthetics metric, we took into consideration the rack's level of appeal.

-Our kitchen has conducted an in-depth expert comparison of the best dish racks of 2020, detailing the outcomes of our rigorous side-by-side testing.
+We've conducted an in-depth expert comparison of the best dish racks, detailing our rigorous side-by-side testing outcomes.
+Each metric has been thoroughly assessed, and we report our findings.
 We hope you have gained valuable insight into what rack type is best suited for you and your kitchen.

 — Kate Irvin